superman2775/smppMainHTTPServer/content/md/about-us.md

 ## September 2024

-ICO 🎉
+ICO 💬
-_Enter Global Chat_ — launched in beta, and yes… the plant made its debut too. 🌱
+_Global Chat_ launched in beta and the plant made its debut as well. 🌱

 ## Late 2024